 1. Set Boundaries

 There is a need to set boundaries to outline the professional and personal lives of remote teams.
-Work schedules must be discussed while respecting their time.
-This, in turn, displays that as a manager, you care for their time.
+Work schedules should be apparent while respecting their time.
+It, in turn, displays that as a manager, you care for their time.

 2. Embrace Diversity